 Any straw or hay that you use should be as free of seeds as possible as potatoes don’t do well when competing with weeds.
 Container advantage: growing in pots makes spotting and pulling weeds easy.

 Coir and peat can be used in place of straw.
 Both afford better water retention.
 Peat (pH of 3.6 to 4.5) tends to be more acidic than coir (5.5 to 6.8).
 Coir, on the other hand, holds water better.

 Perlite is another growing medium that works well.
 Because perlite has no nutrients, potato plants should be given a modest dose of liquid fertilizer with each watering.
 Here are detailed instructions for raising potatoes in storage containers using perlite from the University of Florida’s Gardening Solutions website.

 Look for smaller varieties of potatoes if you want to grow them in containers.
 Fingerling, gem, and red potatoes are all excellent options.
 Large potatoes, such as russets, will not have enough room to grow to full size in a pot, resulting in lower yields.

 As a rule of thumb, early and mid-season potatoes do best in containers.
 The long growing season needed by keeper potatoes gives diseases including potato varieties

 Consider where your container will go before planting.
-Potatoes need full sun a minimum of six hour a day.
-Don’t place containers under eaves or tree limbs that might funnel rain water into the container.
+Potatoes need full sun for a minimum of six hours a day.
+Don’t place containers under eaves or tree limbs that might funnel rainwater into the container.

 Hill again as many times necessary as plants continue to grow.
 You can add a few shovelfuls of finished compost as you hill to provide your plants nutrients and possibly some elemental sulfur to maintain the acidity that potatoes crave.